timothylimyl/robotx_od_pipeline/README.md

 ## Important note:

-The instructions below will be assuming that the task of future members is to only:
+The instructions below will be assuming that the task of future members is to:

 0. Download the pipeline that was set up.
 1. Collect more quality training and testing images.